We are mom-supported. As an Amazon Associate I earn from qualifying purchases.

 When looking for a child car seat, you’re likely to come across two seemingly identical models from the same brand.
 Britax is such one company that manufacture baby car seats that appear almost similar with only a few differences.

-Britax Pioneer and Frontier are two top corresponding car seats by Britax that convert from forward facing into high back harnessed booster seats.
+Britax Pioneer vs Frontier are two top corresponding car seats by Britax that convert from forward facing into high back harnessed booster seats.

 This puts many parents in a dilemma, overwhelmed about the better model between the two versions.
 For new users, this can be overly confusing.